Malkin records 1,100th NHL point, leads Pens to win

 SULLIVAN MOVES INTO SECOND

-Penguins coach Mike Sullivan recorded his 232nd win, which tied Eddie Johnston for second-most in franchise history.
+Sullivan recorded his 232nd win, which tied Eddie Johnston for second-most in franchise history.

 Sullivan trails Dan Bylsma, who is first in franchise history with 252 wins.
 Sullivan’s winning percentage is also second-best in team history.